mbta/mobile_app/README.md

 - Select `open project` from the top bar menu and select the `iosApp` directory
 - Once you launch the app you should see `💉 InjectionIII connected` in the logs

-The shared library dependency is managed using Cocoapods.
+The shared library dependency is managed using Xcode build scripts.
 To install the dependency and build the ios app:

-- Run a gradle sync of the project from Android Studio, or you may run `./gradlew :shared:generateDummyFramework` from the root directory
+- Run a gradle sync of the project from Android Studio
-- `bundle install` to install cocoapods and fastlane
-- `bin/generate-xcodeproj.sh` to generate the Xcode project and then integrate CocoaPods with it
+- `bin/generate-xcodeproj.sh` to generate the Xcode project
-- Open the project from `/iosApp/iosApp.xcworkspace` in Xcode (not `iosApp.xcodeproj`).
+- Open the project from `/iosApp/iosApp.xcodeproj` in Xcode.
 - Populate any configuration needed in your the .envrc file.
 These will be read by a build phase script and set as info.plist values so that they can be read by the application.